Sugar and Spice

 He forced back a grimace and then spoke.

 “We need to bow out of this quietly.”

 Nodding, Madeline rose, turning her head to take in her surroundings.
 The dollhouse had turned out to be nothing more than four framed panels of drywall propped up by wooden beams.
 The small makeshift room, the epitome of dainty cuteness, was in the middle of a nightmare of a workshop.
 The walls were brown and peeling, the concrete floor cracked and dirty, and there was a metal chair bolted to the floor which had thicker leather restraints similar to the ones used to hold her to the armchair, only these were stained with what appeared to be blood.

-Seeing her startled expression, Levi wrapped the blanket tighter around her, and placing a hand on her back, guided her away from the increasing commotion of the area.
-As they snuck out behind the backs of the men securing the scene, one of the officers raised a hand as if trying to get Levi’s attention, but he ignored it and continued walking briskly.
-Outside of the large stucco and red tile villa, he led Madeline to where his rental car was parked.
-Thankful to feel the fresh air and warm breeze, Madeline guessed by the color of the sky and the position of the sun that it was very late in the afternoon.
+Seeing her startled expression, Levi wrapped the blanket tighter around her and placing a hand on her back, guided her away from the increasing commotion of the area.
+As they snuck out behind the men securing the scene, one of the officers raised a hand as if trying to get Levi’s attention, but he ignored it and continued walking briskly onward.
+Outside of the large stucco and red-tiled villa, he led Madeline to where his rental car was parked.
+Thankful to feel the fresh air and a warm breeze, Madeline guessed by the color of the sky and the position of the sun that it was late in the afternoon.
 Levi rounded to the passenger’s side of the Audi A4 with Madeline, helping her into the front bucket seat.
 Once she was buckled in, Levi wasted no time taking the driver’s seat, starting the engine, and driving off.